PaulReekers/paulreekers.nl/README.md

 ## About

-This website is built using modern web technologies to provide a responsive and interactive experience.
-It includes sections for my portfolio, blog, and a contact form.
+Hi there!
+I'm Paul Reekers!

+Welcome at my electronic headquarters operating from The Netherlands.
+I'm a teacher, media designer and developer.
+I love to coach, teach and share knowledge with others.
+I'm also a certified Agile coach, Scrum Master, and Product Owner.

 ## Features

 - **Responsive Design**: Optimized for both desktop and mobile devices.
-- **Playground**: Showcases my projects with detailed descriptions and links.
+- **Playground**: Showcases projects with a bit of description.
 - **Inspiration**: Highlights websites that I find interesting.
 - **Contact Form**: Allows visitors to get in touch with me directly.